-Tarsal tunnel syndrome is a compression neuropathy of the posterior tibial nerve as it passes in the anatomical tarsal tunnel, which lies posterior to the medial malleolus and beneath the retinaculum of the flexor muscles of the foot.
+Tarsal tunnel syndrome is an entrapment neuropathy of the posterior tibial nerve as it passes in the anatomical tarsal tunnel, which lies posterior to the medial malleolus and beneath the retinaculum of the flexor muscles of the foot.

 - Anterior tarsal tunnel syndrome refers to compression of the deep peroneal nerve.
 It is rare and causes pain, weakness, and sensory changes of the foot and ankle.